malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * what semiotics tells us about the architecture of standard control -> no self-interpretation loop
 * what semiotics tells us about the meta-management architecture -> self-interpretation loop

+## Objects, Representations, and Interpretations
+..todo..intro to semiotics, including different classes of representation.

+A single object may have different representations - eg: stop sign in red or yellow.

+## Examples
+Example: stop sign - object is all the aspects of the local road rules and the reasons why they exist to avoid accidents and ensure a smooth flow of traffic.
+Representation is a stop sign, simple, designed to be easy to identify from a difference.
+Interpretation is a recollection of all of those related road rules providing the rationale for why an action is required, plus observation about the current context, and a realisation of the need to put foot to brake at just the right rate at just the right timing so that the car comes to a stop at the line.

+Example: language - extend the point of how the object can be significantly more nuanced and deep than the representation, but that the interpretation can be fairly close to the original object.

+A semiotic process doesn't have to stop at one iteration.
+A semiotic loop [todo, is this an official term?] can keep iterating, with the interpretation becoming the object of the next.

+Example: DNA as a semiotic loop.

+Example: In the human context, an example of the semiotic process is in how the body gathers and interprets information about the environment.
+The environment is the _object_, and its true state is what the individual hopes to attain knowledge of.
+But the individual will never gain such knowledge as they do not directly perceive the environmental state.
+Signals obtained from the classic five senses of sight, sound, smell, touch, taste _represent_ the environment.
+That collective representation captures only a narrow and shallow aspect of the true state of the environment: for example that our visual sense only reports on a small field of view at any given time, and that too only about the external surface of whatever thing is being looked at.
+Finally, the network of neurons within the visual context, .....todo: etc....., _interpret_ the state of the environment from those representations.

+...then, those interpretations are needed for further processing within the brain.
+Thus, they become the object, perhaps in combination with some underlying goal, and a representation of the interpretation is sent to some other system in the form of neural firings.
+That other system interprets the representation.

+## Semiotic Analysis of Control Processes
+The objects of standard control include the environment, the body, and the goal state.
+The representation is information garnered about the state of the environment and the body, and some neural signal conveying the goal at the time.
+The interpretation is some conclusion about those states and the next actions required in order to move towards the goal state.

+This plays out within a semiotic loop, with the interpretations produced at each iteration feeding as objects into the next iteration.
+At each step, representations and interpretations are tuned towards the needs related to standard control.

+When the individual is performing some externally focused task, such as clay sculpting, the objects at play within standard control are entirely external.
+This is particularly true when they are already skilled at such a task - for elaborate meta-management processes are not required to observe their learning progress and decide upon meta-corrective actions.
+Thus they need not _attend_ to the object of their own capabilities, nor even of their own identity as separate from the things surrounding them.
+The individual enters an experiential state known as _flow_ [citation].

+For meta-management processing, the object is the control process and its behaviours.
+For an inline meta-management architecture, the representation is the signal supplied via the meta-management feedback loop.
+The interpretation is produced by the process that receives that representation.

+## ....

+..point of all this: that only meta-management needs the kind of representations that we get in subjective experience, and that it creates a self-observing loop.

 ---